 Elsewhere on the menu you'll find small plates, like fried shishito peppers and stuffed buns, as well as dumplings, and "gohan" dishes - which are dishes served over rice.
 Their drinks menu includes cocktails, shochu, sake, whiskies, and multiple non-alcoholic beverages.

-Afuri Ramen + Dumpling will be located at 140 – 7971 Alderbridge Way in Richmond
+Afuri Ramen + Dumpling is located at 140 – 7971 Alderbridge Way in Richmond